devporter007/pXacht/README.md

 # pXacht

-## Load this chrome extension in dev mode, no config needed thereafter.
+### Load this chrome extension in dev mode, no config needed thereafter.

 ### This extension is a property of devporter007 licensed to you under GPL V3, Please follow the license requirements.

-# pXacht